SomeWeekendReading/someweekendreading.github.io/_posts/2025-04-15-bad-doggies.md

 the morning of March 4?
 That's DOGE, taking about 10Gb of data.
 (We don't know if they compressed stuff, so it could be much more.)

-At the same time, other monitors (apparently not disabled), found large amounts of data leaving their case management system "nucleus", where all the data on current labor cases resides.
+At the same time, other monitors (apparently not disabled) found large amounts of data leaving their case management system "nucleus", where all the data on current labor cases resides.
 This includes whistleblower identities and testimony, case notes by department lawyers for upcoming civil and criminal cases, and all the most sensitive stuff you can